Bangalore to Rameshwaram Road Trip: Distance, Time, and Useful Travel Information

 Route 2: Bangalore to Rameshwaram Road Conditions

 The road conditions along NH-44 and NH-87 are excellent, with well-maintained highways ensuring a smooth drive.
-The NH-44 stretch from Bangalore to Madurai is particularly good, offering wide roads and minimal potholes.
+The NH-44, which stretches from Bangalore to Madurai, is particularly good, offering wide roads and minimal potholes.

 However, traffic congestion in Madurai and some narrow roads near Rameshwaram might slow you down.
 Planning an early start can help avoid delays.